criblio/appscope/website/src/pages/docs/library-using.md

 You can interpose the `libscope.so` library into an AWS Lambda function as a [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
 By default, Lambda functions use `lib` as their `LD_LIBRARY_PATH`, which makes loading AppScope easy.

-Assuming that you have created one or more AWS Lambda functions as described [here](https://aws.amazon.com/lambda/getting-started/), all you need to do is add the Lambda layer, then set environment variables for the Lambda function.
+Assuming that you have [created](https://aws.amazon.com/lambda/getting-started/) one or more AWS Lambda functions, all you need to do is add the Lambda layer, then set environment variables for the Lambda function.

 #### Adding an AppScope AWS Lambda Layer